enweg/BayesFluxR/README.md

 ## Variational Inference

 The next step up from a MAP estimate is a Variational Inference estimate.
-BFluxR currently implements Bayes by Backprop (BBB) (**welling?**) using a Multivariate Gaussian with diagonal covariance matrix as proposal family.
+BayesFluxR currently implements Bayes by Backprop (BBB) (**welling?**) using a Multivariate Gaussian with diagonal covariance matrix as proposal family.
 Although BBB is the standard in Bayesian NN, it can at time be restrictive.
 For that reason, BFlux allows for